Elsornis

 The fossil is extremely well preserved in three dimensions.
-It preserves a pneumatized Furcula, which was a character previously unknown in enantiornithines.
+It preserves a pneumatized Furcula, which was a character previously unknown in enantiornitheans.
 Chiappe et al. (2007) conclude from the proportions of Elsornis ' pectoral skeleton that it was flightless or nearly so.
+It may have glided like Archaeopteryx, climbing in trees to pounce on its prey on the ground.
+However, if this is not the case, it may have hunted on the ground, snatching up small vertebrates and bugs.
+Like the other members of Avisauridae, it probably had small non-serrated teeth it used for hunting, and possibly scavenged the carcasses left by other, more formidable carnivores.

 A study by Atterholt et al. in 2018 places Elsornis in the family Avisauridae.

 Etymology

-The Genus name Elsornis is derived from the Mongolian word "Els", meaning "sand", and "ornis", the Greek word for "bird".
-The species name "keni" honors Mr. Ken Hayashibara.
+The genus name Elsornis is derived from the Mongolian word "els", meaning "sand", and "ornis", the Greek word for "bird".
+The specific name "keni" honors Mr. Ken Hayashibara.